codelord09/collab-code-editor-backend/improvement.md

 # System Architecture & Technical Roadmap

-This document outlines the architectural vision for evolving the Collaborative Code Editor into a production-grade platform comparable to HackerRank, LeetCode, or VS Code Live Share.
+This document outlines the architectural vision for evolving the Collaborative Code Editor into a production-grade platform.

 ## 1. Database Schema Design
 The database handles metadata, authentication, and persistence of code state.
 It allows for complex relationship management between users, rooms, and files.